Peter Hoffman

 Cambridge, MA 02139, US

-Hello!
-I am a 2nd-year PhD student at MIT LIDS working with Pablo Parrilo and Gabriele Farina.
-I am interested in problems at the intersection of generative artificial intelegence, stochastic differential equations, and deep learning, particularly those related to diffusion models and high performance computing.
+I’m a 2nd-year PhD student at MIT LIDS working on generative artificial intelligence with Pablo Parrilo and Gabriele Farina.
+I am mainly interested in problems at the intersection of deep learning, probability, and stochastic differential equations, particularly those related to diffusion models and optimization.

-I’m passionate about working on questions whose solutions expand humanities collective ability.
-Outside of my theorhetical work, I’m also passionate about public health; in the past I’ve built Triple, an analytics platform designed to improve preventative health measuers, and am currently buidling Triple II to use AI to tailor traditional health isurance to the gig economy.
-I’ve also built AI chatbots in the past, such as LegalChat, which we designed to help bridge the legal information asymmetry in legal contracts.
+Outside of my theoretical work, I’ve built Triple, an analytics platform designed to improve preventive health measures, and am currently building Triple II to use AI to tailor traditional health insurance to the gig economy.
+Before that, I worked on legal chatbots.

 I am also very involved with teaching, both around MIT and otherwise.
-In the past, I’ve helped design and teach a 6.S095, a student-run lecture series at MIT covering advanced problem solving techniques in probability, random variables, and stochastic processes.
-I also frequently publish notes on a variety of topics, which you can find HERE.
+In the past, I’ve helped design and teach 6.S095, a student-run lecture series at MIT covering advanced problem-solving techniques in probability, random variables, and stochastic processes.
+I also frequently publish notes on a variety of topics, which you can find here.

-Previously, I completed my undergratuate in Mathematics also at MIT where I worked with Professor Pablo Parrilo on optimization solutions to the Blotto Game.
-During my undergraduate, I was a member of the MIT varisty sailing team and spent time as a quantitative researcher at Point72 and CitiBank.
+Previously, I completed my undergraduate degree in Mathematics, also at MIT, where I worked with Prof. Pablo Parrilo on optimization algorithms.
+During my undergraduate years, I was a member of the MIT varsity sailing team and spent time as a quantitative researcher at Point72 and Citibank.

 selected publications and projects